 5. upReach’s Legal Bases for Processing Personal Data.

 In accordance with Article 6 of GDPR, we rely on certain legal bases to process your data.
 Your consent (as demonstrated by accepting the terms of this Agreement) is the primary legal basis permitting upReach to process the personal data you provide to us.

 We may also rely on two (2) other legal bases under Article 6 to process your data: (i) legal obligations (such as legal or regulatory requirements, like court orders); or (ii) a contractual basis, such as this Agreement, where you and upReach contractually agree to certain obligation and rights.
 It is important to note that upReach is obliged to abide by all legal requests for information made by law enforcement, judicial bodies, or other applicable legal or regulatory bodies.

 We process special category data in accordance with Article 9 of GDPR.
 This includes processing special category data based on your explicit consent, as well as processing this data as part of our legitimate work as a not-for-profit organisation.

 6. upReach Obligations.

 All upReach staff have some responsibility for ensuring data is processed and protected in accordance with applicable laws and regulations, and receive training accordingly. upReach staff ensure upReach Users’ data is secured, restricted, and shared in accordance with the terms of this Agreement and only for the purposes stipulated in this Agreement.

-upReach’s Product Manager and its Legal and Risk Management ensure all systems, services, and equipment used to process and protect personal data meet acceptable security standards and perform regular checks to ensure proper functionality.
-The CEO and Legal and Risk Management also ensure compliance with the terms of this Agreement.
+upReach’s Product Manager and Finance Manager ensure that all systems, services, and equipment used to process and protect personal data meet acceptable security standards and perform regular checks to ensure proper functionality.
+The CEO and Finance Manager (Data Protection Designee) also ensure compliance with the terms of this Agreement.

 7. Associate Obligations.